kmg0695/dotfiles/README.md

 ## Prerequisites

-- ssh Folder must be in Home before running the scripts!
+- ssh and any important folders must be imported before running the scripts!

 ```sh
 # Run the following commands